 Chandra Vargeese, Ph.D.

-In May 2020, we entered into an amended and restated employment agreement with Dr. Vargeese, pursuant to which she serves as our Chief Technology Officer.
+In May 2020, we entered into an amended and restated employment agreement with Dr. Vargeese, pursuant to which she serves as our Chief Technology Officer, Head of Platform Discovery Sciences.
 The employment agreement amends and restates the prior employment arrangement between the Company and Dr. Vargeese.
-As of January 1, 2020, Dr. Vargeese's annual base salary was \$434,520, and her annual target bonus percentage was up to 40% of her annual base salary, subject to the achievement of annual performance milestones defined by our Board in its sole discretion.
-Effective January 1, 2021, Dr. Vargeese's annual base salary was increased to \$444,000, and her annual target bonus percentage was increased to 45% of her annual base salary.
-In February 2021, in recognition of her 2020 performance supporting the achievement of our corporate goals discussed below, Dr. Vargeese received a cash bonus of \$173,808 that was equal to 100% of her 2020 target bonus, 40% of her base salary.
-In addition, she received an option to purchase 50,000 of our ordinary shares and 50,000 RSUs under our 2014 Equity Incentive Plan as 2021 LTIP awards, each award vests over a two-year period, 50% on the first and second anniversaries.
+As of January 1, 2021, Dr. Vargeese's annual base salary was \$444,000, and the Compensation Committee established her annual target bonus percentage at 45% of her annual base salary, with the actual amount to be paid determined based on the achievement of annual performance milestones defined by our Board in its sole discretion.
+Effective January 1, 2022, the Compensation Committee increased Dr. Vargeese's annual base salary to \$459,540.
+In February 2022, in recognition of her 2021 performance supporting the achievement of our corporate goals discussed below, the Compensation Committee authorized a cash bonus for Dr. Vargeese of \$199,800 that was equal to 100% of her 2021 target bonus.
+In addition, in January 2022, the Compensation Committee awarded Dr. Vargeese an option to purchase 200,000 of our ordinary shares under our 2021 Plan as a 2022 LTIP award, with such shares vesting over a four-year period, with 25% vesting on the first anniversary of the date of grant and the remainder vesting quarterly thereafter.

 Pursuant to Dr. Vargeese's employment agreement, if we terminate her employment without cause or if she terminates her employment for good reason, Dr. Vargeese will be entitled to receive continued payment of her then-current annual base salary for 12 months following termination; continued payment of health insurance premiums at the Company's then normal rate of contribution until the earlier of 12 months following termination or until she commences new employment; and the payment of a separation bonus equal to her then annual target bonus opportunity prorated through the termination date.
 In addition, if a change of control occurs and within one year following the change of control Dr. Vargeese is terminated without cause or if Dr. Vargeese terminates her employment for good reason, she will be entitled to receive a lump sum cash payment equal to 12 months of her then-current annual base salary; continued payment of health insurance premiums at the Company's then normal rate of contribution until the earlier of 12 months following termination or until she commences new employment; and the payment of a separation bonus equal to her then annual target bonus opportunity.
-Pursuant to applicable equity agreements with Dr. Vargeese, all unvested shares underlying outstanding options and RSUs that were granted to her on or before December 31, 2017 will become fully vested upon a change of control; and any such equity compensation granted to her on or after January 1, 2018 will become fully vested upon her termination without cause or for good reason within 12 months following a change of control.
+Pursuant to applicable equity agreements with Dr. Vargeese, all unvested shares underlying outstanding options and RSUs that were granted to her on or after January 1, 2018 will become fully vested upon her termination without cause or for good reason within 12 months following a change of control.
 Receipt of the severance and change of control benefits described above are subject to execution of a release of claims against the Company and compliance with certain restrictive covenants following the termination of her employment.